sanyaade-mobiledev/vimfiles/README.md

 - [discount][discount] - `brew install discount `
 - [ctags][ctags] - `brew install ctags `

 [MacVim][macvim] is not a requirement as the majority of the files work in most \*nix environments including Terminal.
 It's recommended to use [Homebrew's][homebrew] package of [MacVim][macvim], as it compiles MacVim and Vim at 64 bit with Ruby, Python, Perl, installs the command line link `mvim`, plus a bunch of other goodness.
 [Homesick][homesick] is required for easy management of dot files with the repository.
 The [discount][discount] executable is recommended for converting markdown files to html for previewing.
-The [ctags][ctags] executable is helpful for taglist (jumping between files) and omni completion.
+The [ctags][ctags] executable is helpful for tagbar (jumping between files) and omni completion.

 ## Installation